Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkmanager.md

 - **Force Same Prefabs**: When checked it will always verify that connecting clients have the same registered network prefabs as the server.
 When not checked, Netcode for GameObjects will ignore any differences.
 - **Recycle Network Ids**: When checked this will re-use previously assigned `NetworkObject.NetworkObjectIds` after the specified period of time.
 - **Network Id Recycle Delay**: The time it takes for a previously assigned but currently unassigned identifier to be available for use.
-- **Rpc Hash Size**: !!!(UNITY TW ATTENTION) _This is only used for Custom Messages now and could stand to use a refresh on its tool tip text_!!!
 - **Enable Scene Management**: When checked Netcode for GameObjects will handle scene management and client synchronization for you.
 When not checked, users will have to create their own scene management scripts and handle client synchronization.
 - **Load Scene Time Out**: When Enable Scene Management is checked, this specifies the period of time the `NetworkSceneManager` will wait while a scene is being loaded asynchronously before `NetworkSceneManager` considers the load/unload scene event to have failed/timed out.